-- Know the result you want. - Be sure the employee is fully informed, meaning s/he knows what is expected. - Review the employee's performance in relation to her/his position description. - Be thoroughly familiar with the employee's current performance. - Identify strengths the employee can develop further. - Decide what additional training the employee needs. - Think about what to say.
-Keep comments focused on the employee's work, not the person. - Focus on the facts. - Listen carefully. - Maintain privacy.
+- Know the result you want. - Be sure the employee is fully informed, meaning s/he knows what is expected. - Review the employee's performance in relation to her/his position description. - Be thoroughly familiar with the employee's current performance. - Identify strengths the employee can develop further.

+- Think about what to say.
+Keep comments focused on the employee's work, not the person.

+- Focus on the facts.

+- Listen carefully.

+- Maintain privacy.